The Team

 Staff

-Brittany Edghill is the Director of Strategic Initiatives at the Food Environment and Policy Research Coalition.
+Brittany Edghill is the Strategic Initiatives Lead at the Food Environment and Policy Research Coalition.
 She develops and leads key initiatives that have a focus on education and diversity, equity, and inclusion.
 She has spent the last decade of her career within spaces of higher education, public health, nonprofit management, and healthcare administration to sharpen her skills as an interdisciplinary leader.
 Brittany earned her master’s degree in Public Administration with a concentration in Management and Leadership from NYU’s Robert F. Wagner School of Public Service and a bachelor’s degree in Community Health from CUNY Hunter College.

 Keywords: Higher Education, DEI, Health Disparities, Mentorship, Program Development